Goal: $200,000

 We’ve curated a special selection of rare plant species that need sponsorship as part of this 40th-anniversary campaign–highlighting the incredible beauty and diversity of North America’s rare and endangered plants.
 From the iconic Venus’ flytrap of the Carolinas and the charming Estuary monkeyflower of the Northeast wetlands; to the radiant White fire-wheel of Eastern Texas and the towering Torrey Pines of Southern California’s coasts–there are endangered plants that needs your support!

-The CPC Board of Trustees has pledged $200,000 in matching funds for the ‘40 for 40’ anniversary campaign.
-For every $5K raised per plant species, our Board of Trustees will provide $5K in matching funds to bring the species to the full sponsorship level of $10K–growing the impact of your gift in support of rare and endangered plants.
+At the outset of our ’40 for 40′ campaign, the CPC Board of Trustees pledged $200,000 in matching funds for this special anniversary campaign.
+For every $5K raised per plant species, our Board of Trustees provided $5K in matching funds to bring the species to the full sponsorship level of $10K–growing the impact of each gift in support of rare and endangered plants.
 We are proud to have one hundred percent participation from our Board of Trustees for this match.

 About the Plant Sponsorship Program